frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-swerveDrivebase.md

 <span class="left">[< 1A: Sketching & Part Design](1A-onshapeFundamentals.md)</span> <span class="right">[1C: Gearbox Projects >](1C-gearboxes.md)</span>
 <br>

-For your first project, we’ll be making a swerve drivebase using COTS parts.
-It is important to learn how to design a swerve drivebase since it is now the most commonly used competitive drivetrain in FRC, and everything you design goes on top of it.
-In this project we will go step-by-step as we introduce new concepts.

-This guide is still useful to go through even if you already know how to make one with self-taught skills, as it will introduce both a good top-down design workflow that will be iterated upon for all future projects and many concepts that aren't common outside of FRC (such as using featurescripts to speed up the workflow).

 ## Project Overview

+In Stage 1B, you'll dive right into top-down robot design with master sketches.
+In this project, you will be designing a swerve drivebase using COTS swerve modules.
+You will be introduced to a top-down design workflow that will be applied to all future projects.
+Even if you've already CADed a drivetrain the past, this guide serves as an excellent introduction to the top-down master sketch design methodology.

+A drivebase is the mobile platform on which all our other mechanisms are designed around and attached to.
+With the advent of COTS swerve, designing a swerve drivebase has been made significantly easier and has become the most commonly used competitive drivetrain in FRC.

-A swerve drivebase is composed of four "swerve modules".
-Each module has a 2 motors, 1 for powering the wheel and one for steering it.
-This allows it to move in any direction independent of rotation (strafe).
-In this project, we'll be using [SDS MK4i modules](https://www.swervedrivespecialties.com/products/mk4i-swerve-module), but there are other options depending on packaging limitations.
+A swerve drivebase is composed of four *swerve modules*.
+Each module has 2 motors: 1 for spinning the wheel and one for steering it.
+This enables the robot to translate in any direction independent of the rotation of the robot.
+There are many other COTS options available, each with their own advantages and tradeoffs.
+In this project, we'll be using [SDS MK4i modules](https://www.swervedrivespecialties.com/products/mk4i-swerve-module).

 <center><img src="\img\design-guide\stage1b\Assembly_1.webp"></center>

-!!!
-Note
-    The use of unsimplified models is deliberate; we will use simplified models starting in stage 2B.

-Notice how the structure is made out of aluminum box tubing.
-You’ll find that this is the most common “structural” part.
-You can think of this like the wooden beams for a house.
-It is most commonly found in 2 inch by 1 inch, 1 inch by 1 inch, and 2 inch by 2 inch sizes.
-It is also found in 1/8 inch and 1/16 inch thicknesses.

-For the rest of the tutorial, box tubing will be referred to by their shorthand name (based on their size), such as 2x1, 1x1, and 2x2.

-!!!
-Note
+<center>*The swerve drivebase that you will be modeling.*</center>

+As was introduced in Stage 1A, robot structures are typically constructed out of aluminum box tubing.
+The drivebase is no exception to this.
+Most teams will opt to design their box tubing with a standard 0.5" spacing pattern of 0.196" diameter holes.
+This enables modularity and allows for easy integration of many COTS components like gussets.

-    You can buy the simple extrusions at most metal suppliers, but [WCP](https://wcproducts.com/collections/systems-structure/products/punched-tubing), [TTB](https://www.thethriftybot.com/products/thrifty-box-extrusion), and [REV](https://www.revrobotics.com/MAXTube/) all sell box tubing with hole patterns for easier design and assembly.
+Box tubing extrusions can be purchased at most metal suppliers, but many FRC vendors including [WCP](https://wcproducts.com/collections/systems-structure/products/punched-tubing), [TTB](https://www.thethriftybot.com/products/thrifty-box-extrusion), [REV](https://www.revrobotics.com/MAXTube/) sell box tubing with pre-cut hole patterns which can significantly reduce manufacturing time and equipment requirements.

 ## Part Studio